On the second Tuesday of each month therapists who blog to write about recent research that applies to their therapy practice.

 - Start conversations regarding recent research.
 Many people need to talk about research or write about it in order to really process how it might be applicable to their caseload and practice.
 I have seen many conversations on blogs, Facebook, and Twitter after a Research Tuesday post.
 This is a great way for people who do not blog to get involved with Research Tuesday.

 Research Tuesday isn’t for the passive blog reader; it’s for the reader who wants to participate.
 Here is how you can get involved:

 - Join Twitter and follow #ResearchTues.
 You can use Warble.co to set up alerts for #ResearchTues.
 You can find Gray Matter Therapy on Twitter too.
 There will be an informal Tweet chat about the blog posts on the evening of Research Tuesday.

-- Browse the list of participating bloggers.
-Follow the blogs that pertain to your practice.
+- Follow the blogs that pertain to your practice.
 I use Feedly to follow blogs, or subscribe to blogger’s newsletters.

 - And here’s the important part: Join the conversation.
 Respond to Tweets, Facebook posts, and blog posts.
 Talking about recent research is what will have the greatest impact on your clinical practice.
 Very seldom do I read research that is 100% directly applicable to patients I see.
 It is only through critical thinking and conversation that I am able to fully understand the clinical implications.

 Participating bloggers should blog about research at least every other month.
 Here are some guidelines to get you started.